nadeemakhter0602/Multi-Interface-Download/README.md

 A simple program for distributed downloading of files over http across multiple interfaces.

-It consists of a simple program which takes multiple comma-seperated local IP addresses of interfaces, and the HTTP URL of the file to download.
+It takes multiple comma-seperated local IP addresses of interfaces, and the HTTP URL of the file to download.

 It then uses each interface to get a seperate range of the file using [HTTP Range Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests), and appropriately writes the data to the file in 64 byte chunks.